cavalryjim/agilephd_blog/content/posts/llm_langchain.md

 load_dotenv()
 ```

-In this block, we're importing essential modules for handling PDFs, text processing, embeddings, vector storage, and the language model.
+In above block, we're importing essential modules for handling PDFs, text processing, embeddings, vector storage, and the language model.
 The `load_dotenv` function loads environment variables from a `.env` file, which is useful for securely managing API keys.

 ### Extract Contents from PDF